 With the advancement of speech analytics technology, a number of steps can be taken to enrich the tagging of your recordings and to take remedial steps to ensure compliance.

-By applying speech analytics across your legacy call recordings you are able to fill the gaps in terms of meta data, extracting from the call key information about the customer and the transaction and using this to tag the call to simplify future search.
+By applying speech analytics across your legacy call recordings you are able to fill the gaps in terms of metadata, extracting from the call key information about the customer and the transaction and using this to tag the call to simplify future search.

 This process also enables you to take remedial action such as identifying and redacting personal information held within call recordings that you should not be retaining.
 A good example of this is blanking out payment card details to ensure compliance with PCI DSS.

-It is also possible to remediate toxic data during this process, identifying recordings associated to customers for whom you should no longer be retaining data for and ensuring this is securely removed.
+It is also possible to remediate toxic data during this process, identifying recordings associated to customers for whom you should no longer be retaining data and ensuring this is securely removed.

 Single Pane of Glass

-By consolidating all of your legacy recordings into a unified platform creates a single pane of glass onto your call recordings and provides a comprehensive yet simple method to search and replay any recording.
+Consolidating all of your legacy recordings into a unified platform creates a single pane of glass onto your call recordings and provides a comprehensive yet simple method to search and replay any recording.
 You now have one platform that you are required to secure and can more effectively control access to reduce information security risks.